bchareyre/yade-mpi/doc/sphinx/introduction.rst

 	                        unsetting the DISPLAY environment variable)
 	  --generate-manpage=FILE
-	                        Generate man page documenting this program and exit --rebuild             Re-run build in the source directory, then run the updated yade with the same command line except
-	                        \-\-rebuild.
-The build profile for this build (deb) and its stored parameters will be used.
-	  --test                Run regression test suite and exit; the exists status is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.
+	                        Generate man page documenting this program and exit --test                Run regression test suite and exit; the exists status is 0 if all tests pass, 1 if a test fails and 2 for an unspecified exception.
-	  --debug               Run the debug build, if available.
 	  --checks              Run a series of user-defined check tests as described in /build/buildd/yade-
 	                        daily-1+3021+27~lucid1/scripts/test/checks/README